patKilcullen/Balderdash/NOTES.md

-LAST UPDATE: Changed associations which required changing games api and probbaly other apis
+LAST UPDATE: All public games and all users games

 WHAT TO DO:
 get all users games=> do this in api or thunk? (can now do it through user...)